grag1337/SilentAsset/README.md

 ## DISCLAIMER ##

 This project is in its early days, everything you see here is almost a POC.
-I will constantly be changing this project and adding / removing featues.
+I will constantly be changing this project and adding / removing features.
 As said below, suggestions are greatly appreciated and assist me in prioritising feature addition.

 ## About The Project